FUE (Follicular Unit Extraction) Hair Transplant

 The Donor Area and Scar Formation

-The linear scar from Dr. Marko’s MAX DENSITY® hair transplant procedures is virtually undetectable.
-His 17 years of surgical experience is a benefit to his patients, because the scar may not be evident at all except on careful inspection.
+The linear scar from Dr. Marko’s MAX DENSITY® hair transplant procedure is virtually undetectable.
+His 18 years of surgical experience is a benefit to his patients, because the scar may not be evident at all except on careful inspection.

 The use of the trichophytic method of closure for strip harvesting is also extremely helpful in improving the appearance of the strip harvest scar.
 As noted above, closing under minimal or no tension can help to avoid the widening of a scar.
 This allows hair to camouflage the scar and the hair growing through the scar can limit the stretching.
 Avoiding damage to the hair follicles along the incision lines is crucial in preventing the appearance of a prominent scar.